-The course is base around a series of linked client briefs, ranging from pitching an idea for a film, writing a script for the film, creating a soundtrack and making the opening sequence for the film itself.
+The course is based around a series of linked client briefs, ranging from pitching an idea for a film, writing a script for the film, whilst there are opportunities for students to complete units based on their longer-term aspirations which might include free-choice units on animation, designing videogame game characters, photography or special effects.
 Each unit involves the study of existing texts and the planning and construction of real media products.
+We also look at media theory to provide an acadmic foundation for student learning.

-There is the opportunity to take additional units and achieve a higher award, the Diploma, which counts as 11⁄2 A levels, which also includes units on special effects and cinematography.
+For high ability students intending to study media at university, there may be the opportunity to take additional units and achieve a higher award, the Foundation Diploma, which counts as 11⁄2 A Levels, which also includes units on special effects and short film.

-The course is split between two exams (taken in January and June of Year 12) and 4 practical units to be completed by the end of Year 13.
-The exams cover pre-production skills like planning, mind-mapping and storyboarding as well as looking at media audiences and products in contemporary culture, ranging from case studies into film, videogames and other media forms.
+The course is split between two exams taken in Year 12 and 4 practical units to be started in Year 12 and completed by the end of Year 13.
+The exams cover pre-production skills like planning, scripting, time management and storyboarding, as well as looking at media audiences and products in contemporary culture, based on case studies into film, video games, and other media forms.